wpquads/quick-adsense-reloaded/readme.txt

 Donate link: https://wpquads.com
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: adsense, ads, ad, google adsense, advertising, amp, ad injection, ad inserter, ad manager Requires at least: 3.6+
+Tags: ad manager, ads, adsense, amp, banner
+Requires at least: 3.6+
 Tested up to: 5.5
 Requires PHP: 5.3
-Stable tag: 2.0.11
+Stable tag: 2.0.11.1

-Ads & AdSense Plugin is the quickest way to insert Google AdSense & other ads into your website.
+Ads & AdSense Ad Plugin is the quickest way to insert Google AdSense & other ads into your website.
 Google AdSense integration with Google AMP support.

 == Description ==
 The legendary WPQuads Ads plugin is back with the modern approach for an Ads solution.
 WP QUADS is coded well with no overhead and is used on huge websites with millions of monthly page impressions.